 Wash your fork. (or get another one) By the way, get a plastic fork and not your mom's good silverware. :) Put a glob of red and yellow paint on the paper plate.

 Dip the tines of the fork in the red paint and make flames inside the semicircle of rocks.

 Before the paint dries, dip your fork in the yellow paint and paint over the red.
-Some of the red and yellow will turn to orange and that is okay.
+Some red and yellow will turn to orange and that is okay.

 Let your paint dry.

 Make your tent.
 Cut a double piece of tissue paper in an oval, 3 by 2 1/2 inches.

 Fold some of the sides and top down so that it looks like a tent.

 Make two lines with tacky glue near the front and back of the tent.

 Add toothpicks to the glue.
 Let your picture dry.

 Then hang your masterpiece up and dream of camping in the woods.